Antuan Edwards

-Antuan Minye' Edwards (born May 26, 1977) is a former American football player.
-He played safety in the National Football League (NFL).
-Edwards was drafted by the Green Bay Packers in the first round (25th overall) of the 1999 NFL Draft out of Clemson University.
+Antuan Minye' Edwards (born May 26, 1977) is an American former professional football player who was a safety in the National Football League (NFL).
+Edwards was selected by the Green Bay Packers in the first round (25th overall) of the 1999 NFL draft out of Clemson University.

-High school - college career
+Early life and college

 He attended Starkville High School in Mississippi, where he played quarterback, safety, and running back.
 He was named All-American as a safety in his senior year.
 At Clemson, he started thirty-three games and recorded a total of 219 tackles, with eight interceptions.
-During his senior year, he was a first-team All-Atlantic Coast Conference and was a finalist for the Jim Thorpe award.
+During his senior year, he was a first-team All-Atlantic Coast Conference and was a finalist for the Jim Thorpe Award.

 Professional career

 Early career

 Edwards was selected in the first round of the 1999 NFL Draft by the Green Bay Packers, the first of three consecutive defensive backs the Packers would take in that draft; the others being Fred Vinson and Mike McKenzie.

 Edwards would play all sixteen games of his rookie season, starting one of them.
-During the course of the year, he made a total of thirty tackles (twenty-six solo), had four interceptions, and was named to the College & Pro Football Weekly All-Rookie team.
+During the course of the year, he made a total of thirty tackles (twenty-six solo), had four interceptions including one returned for a touchdown, and was named to the College & Pro Football Weekly All-Rookie team.
 The following season, he started three games but saw his tackle total go down to twenty-five, while defending nine passes and two interceptions.
 Edwards only played in three games in 2001 when he suffered a knee injury and was placed on injured reserve.
 In 2002, he started the season as the team's starting safety, but was replaced early on by rookie Marques Anderson following a forearm injury.
 He spent the rest of the season as a backup and totaled forty-four tackles.